 PACE enabling legislation was recently adopted in Utah, the efforts to put a PACE program in place are underway.

 Utah passed commercial PACE enabling legislation in March of 2013.
 Utah Clean Energy, a local non-profit organization, was actively involved in the efforts to secure the passage of this legislation and designed a C-PACE Model Program for Utah.
-In cooperation with multiple Utah municipalities, the Utah Governor’s Office of Energy Development will administer a statewide C-PACE program in Utah based on this model, beginning in early 2015.
-Potential pilot projects are currently exploring the use of C-PACE financing.
+In cooperation with multiple Utah municipalities, the Utah Governor’s Office of Energy Development administers a statewide C-PACE program in Utah based on this model.

-If you have questions or a potential pilot project, please contact Meghan Dutton (meghan
+If you have questions, please contact Meghan Dutton (meghan

 Texas PACE Authority Program

 Texas now has a live PACE program in Travis County, administered by the Texas PACE Authority.
 The Texas PACE Authority was created by Keeping PACE in Texas (KPT), a non-profit business association organized for the purpose of promoting Property Assessed Clean Energy (PACE) financing programs throughout the state of Texas.

 To learn more and get started, please visit Texas PACE Authority’s webpage.